Interviews

 Graduated Harvard Medical School Class of 1976

-J. Emilio Carrillo, MD was born in Cuba and attended Columbia College in New York City.
-He earned his MD and MPH degrees from Harvard Medical School and the Harvard School of Public Health.
-He trained at Massachusetts General Hospital and Cambridge Hospital.
+J. Emilio Carrillo, MD, MPH, was born in Cuba and came to the US as part of the US government’s Pedro Pan program, which brought approximately 16,000 Cuban children to the country without their parents in the early 1960s.
+He attended Columbia College in New York City and earned his MD and MPH degrees from Harvard Medical School and the Harvard School of Public Health, respectively.
+He trained at Massachusetts General Hospital and Cambridge Hospital in the field of internal medicine.

-He is currently Clinical Associate Professor of Medicine at the Weill Cornell Medical College and Clinical Associate Professor of Epidemiology and Health Services Research at the Weill Cornell Graduate School of Medical Sciences.
+He is currently a clinical associate professor of medicine at the Weill Cornell Medical College and clinical associate professor of epidemiology and health services research at the Weill Cornell Graduate School of Medical Sciences.

 “So as soon as I came to Harvard, I realized that I was among the very first Latinos to come to medical school at Harvard.”
 (06:50)